THUDM/CodeGeeX/codegeex/benchmark/README.md

 ...
 ```

-and evaluate them using the following script under the root directory of the repository (please execute with caution, the generated codes might have unexpected behaviours though with very low possibility.
-See the warnings in [execution.py](execution.py) and uncomment the execution lines at your own risk):
+and evaluate them using the following script under the root directory of the repository (<font color='red'>please execute with caution, the generated codes might have unexpected behaviours though with very low possibility.
+See the warnings in [execution.py](execution.py) and uncomment the execution lines at your own risk</font>):

 ```bash
 bash scripts/evaluate_humaneval_x.sh <RESULT_FILE> <LANG> <N_WORKERS>